 Validation of scale annuli is essential because scales may not always be useful for ageing fishes.
 Beamish and McFarlane (1987) demonstrated that the scale method provided erroneous ages for 16 freshwater and marine species.
-In general. maximum scale ages underestimated validated ages or ages determined by some alternative method (i.e., otoliths).
+In general, maximum scale ages underestimated validated ages or ages determined by some alternative method (i.e., otoliths).
 Otoliths continue to grow as a fish ages.
-Problems can arise using scales, however, as they do not continuously grow in older fish and the calcium in the scales can be resorbed in stressed fish.
+Problems can arise using scale, however, as they do not continuously grow in older fish and the calcium in the scales can be resorbed in stressed fish.
 Scales are regarded as unsuitable for ageing large pelagic fishes, namely tunas, billfishes, and sharks (Casselman 1983).
 Lowerre-Barbieri et al. (1994) published a good example of how to compare scale and otolith methods, and they noted that crowding of annuli on the scale margin was problematic in older weakfish (Cynoscion regalis).
 They concluded that sectioned otoliths provided more accurate ages and more precise indications of annulus location.
-Secor et al. (1995) concluded that scales were suitable for ageing striped bass (Morone saxatilis) younger than 12 years.
+Secor et al. (1995b) concluded that scales were suitable for ageing striped bass (Morone saxatilis) younger than 12 years.
 They noted, however, that most stock assessments for this species are still based on scale ages to avoid sacrificing the oldest and largest females which serve as broodstock.
 To compensate for the use of scales instead of otoliths, they reported a linear equation that could correct the ages of older fish.
-These examples should make it clear that before expending time, energy, and funds to collect and use scales for life history studies or stock assessments, the issue of validating annulus formation on scales should be addressed.
+These examples should make it clear that before expending time, energy, and funds to collect and use scales for life history studies or stock assessments, the issue of validating annulus formation on scales should be addressed (Section 4.4.1).

-In summary, scales are not appropriate for ageing many species, particularly slow-growing, long-lived species.
+In summary, scales are not appropriate for ageing many species, particularly slowgrowing, long-lived species.
 However, scales may be useful for ageing faster-growing, short-lived fishes, and for ageing younger individuals of slower-growing species when mortality from scientific sampling needs to be reduced or eliminated.
-Using scales has some advantages over other hard parts such as their ease to collect, store, and process without sacrificing the fish.
-Validation of annulus formation is necessary, however, to make use of these advantages of scales for ageing fish.
+Using scales has some advantages over other hard parts, such as their ease to collect, store, and process without Validation of annulus sacrificing the fish. formation is necessary, however, to make use of these advantages of scales for ageing fish.
 Although otoliths have been demonstrated to be quite reliable for determining age, scales may become more widely used in the future where non-lethal sampling is desirable or required.
 In addition, scale shape has been used for stock identification for several decades (Ihssen et al. 1981), and recently Moran and Baker (2002) demonstrated that archival scale samples are valuable for genotyping historical collections.
 The historical use of scales and the familiarity that most fish biologists have with scales have led to archived material at many labs, and these historic and newer collections can continue to play a part in understanding the population dynamics of fishes.

-3.6.3 Spines and Rays
+3.6.4 Spines and Finrays

-Using spines and fin rays for age and growth studies offers certain advantages over otoliths and other hard parts.
-In most cases, these structures can be removed and processed more easily than scales and otoliths.
-Like scales, it is rarely necessary to sacrifice the fish or significantly mutilate the carcass when sampling, which may reduce the market value of a commercially harvested species.
-Soft rays are especially useful because, like scales, they can be removed at the time of tagging and compared with the corresponding structure at the time of recapture.
+Using spines and finrays for age and growth studies offers certain advantages over otoliths and other hard parts.
+In most cases, spines and rays can be removed and processed more easily than scales and otoliths.
+It is rarely necessary to sacrifice the fish or significantly mutilate the carcass when sampling, which could reduce the market value of a commercially harvested species.
+Soft finrays are especially useful because they can be removed at the time of tagging and compared with the corresponding structure at the time of recapture.
 For more detail on these techniques see Casselman (1983).
-Unlike scales, the annuli in fin rays and spines remain prominent for older fish when scale annuli are no longer identifiable because the annuli on scales result from a different process than those on other hard parts.
-Therefore, there is no reason to assume that annuli on both structures will be equally prominent throughout the life of the fish.
+Unlike scales, the annuli in finrays and spines remain prominent for older fish when scale annuli are no longer identifiable.